 Psych 499A/B/C (Honours Thesis) is an optional course.

-An honours degree in Psychology (BA or BSc) that includes an honours thesis is typically required for admission to graduate studies in psychology.
+An honours degree in Psychology (BA or BSc) that includes an honours thesis and/or a fourth year senior seminar is typically required for admission to graduate studies in psychology.
 In order to complete an Honours Thesis and other advanced research courses as an Honours Psychology BA student, you must enroll in the Research Intensive Specialization.

 Be sure to choose some psychology courses in the area of Psychology that relates to the area you hope to study at graduate level.

 Courses in the Faculty of Science (e.g., Biology) as well as computer programming will be helpful to those interested in cognitive psychology or cognitive neuroscience at the graduate level.

 Graduate schools typically evaluate applicants' preparedness for graduate studies based on the application form, personal statements regarding relevant background for the intended area of study, scores on the Graduate Record Exam, academic standing, letters of recommendation, and the match of interests between the student and the potential faculty supervisor.
 Some schools may require an interview.
 See applying to graduate studies in Psychology for further details.